 - Green Vase Zelkova

 We’ve got one final tip for keeping your house and yard cool.
-Plant a bush near your AC unit.
-The shade and transpiration from the bush can help cool your AC unit which means your AC unit won’t have to work as hard to cool your house.
+Plant a shrub near your AC unit.
+The shade and transpiration from the shrub can help cool your AC unit which means your AC unit won’t have to work as hard to cool your house.
 Pretty neat!